GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

        [imts]
        imt_list = ['PGA', 'SA(0.2)', 'SA(0.6)', 'SA(1.0)']

-3. Following specification of the GMPEs and intensity measures, we can now compute the ground-motion residuals using the Residuals module.
+3. Following specification of the GMPEs and intensity measures, we can now compute the ground-motion residuals using the Residuals module's capabilities.

    We first need to get the metadata from the parsed ``.pkl`` file (stored within the metadata folder):